-Before Offering After Offering Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Amplitude Healthcare Holdings LLC (3) 2,875,000 100.0% 2,500,000 20.0% Howard Hoffen 2,875,000 100.0% 2,500,000 20.0% Bala Venkataraman 2,875,000 100.0% 2,500,000 20.0% Kenneth Clifford 2,875,000 100.0% 2,500,000 20.0% Fred Eshelman - - Ernest Mario - - - - Peter Dolan - - - Glenn Reicin - - - All executive officers and directors as a group (7 individuals) 2,875,000 100.0% 2,500,000 20.0% less than 1%.
+Before Offering After Offering Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Amplitude Healthcare Holdings LLC (3) 2,875,000 100.0% 2,500,000 20.0% Howard Hoffen 2,875,000 100.0% 2,500,000 20.0% Bala Venkataraman 2,875,000 100.0% 2,500,000 20.0% Kenneth Clifford 2,875,000 100.0% 2,500,000 20.0% Fred Eshelman Ernest Mario Peter Dolan Glenn Reicin All executive officers and directors as a group (7 individuals) 2,875,000 100.0% 2,500,000 20.0%

+^{} less than 1%.

-(1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Amplitude Healthcare Acquisition Corporation, 1177 Avenue of the Americas, Fl 40, New York, NY 10036.
+Unless otherwise noted, the business address of each of the following entities or individuals is c/o Amplitude Healthcare Acquisition Corporation, 1177 Avenue of the Americas, Fl 40, New York, NY 10036.

 (2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares of Class A common stock at the closing of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities."
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities."

 (3) Our sponsor is the record holder of the Class B common stock reported herein.
 Metalmark Amplitude Healthcare Holdings LLC and Avego Healthcare Capital, LLC, affiliates of Metalmark and Avego, respectively, are the managing members of our sponsor.
 The partners of Metalmark indirectly control Metalmark Capital Holdings LLC, which is the general partner of Metalmark Capital Partners III GP, L.P., itself the sole member of Metalmark Amplitude Healthcare Holdings LLC; Howard Hoffen, our Chairman, and Kenneth Clifford, our Chief Financial Officer, are partners of Metalmark.
 Each of Messrs.
 Hoffen and Clifford disclaim any beneficial ownership of the reported shares other than to the extent of their respective pecuniary interest therein, directly or indirectly.
 Bala Venkataraman, our Chief Executive Officer, is the managing member of Avego Healthcare Capital, LLC, a managing member of our sponsor.
-Mr. Venkataraman disclaims any beneficial ownership of the reported shares other than to the extent of indirectly or indirectly.
-In addition, each of our officers and directors is a member of our sponsor.
-Each of our advisors indirectly owns membership interest in our sponsor and accordingly has pecuniary interest in the shares reported herein.
+Mr. Venkataraman disclaims any beneficial ownership of the reported shares other than to the extent of his pecuniary interest therein, directly or indirectly.
+In addition, certain of our officers and directors are members of our sponsor.
 Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.